woonsocket/bqbl/README.md

-To use the scraper, make sure you have BeautifulSoup 4 installed.
+To use the scraper, make sure you have the Firebase package installed.
 Use `virtualenv`.
 Or don't.
 I'm a readme file, not a cop.

 ```shell